Download the Complete Guidelines

 - Proposals that address issues of equity and inclusion, and that seek to counteract overt and institutional racism.

 - Policy recommendations to strengthen the sector; and actions that arts supporters, the public and government, can take to maintain the sector during and after the crisis.
 This includes a focus on solutions that promote a healthy, robust re-emergence of the arts sector in the near term, and longer-term policy actions to strengthen the sector.

 - Public policy options to enhance the sector’s access to public resources now, and its overall strength in the future.

 - The pandemic has exposed weaknesses in the way the arts and culture systems support its workforce, and these workers have been particularly hard hit – many are low-wage workers, lack health insurance, and are part of the “gig” economy.
 Addressing long-term and systemic solutions to the health and welfare of workforce needs are of interest.
 Projects should consider the needs of all facets of the workforce: management, creative, independent artists, teaching artists, arts administrators, and the support staff that assist them and maintain arts facilities.

-Submit a Memorandum of Understanding (MOU) signed by all members that identifies the lead organization, all the partners in the group, and explains how they are organized, make decisions, and assign responsibilities to implement their projects.
+Be sure to submit a Memorandum of Understanding (MOU) signed by all members that identifies the lead organization, all the partners in the group, and explains how they are organized, make decisions, and assign responsibilities to implement their projects.
 Refer to the Collective Impact document and the MOU template found at NSR website.